sidstar007/LaPa-UNET/README.md

 <h2>Data</h2>
     <p>
         The model is fine-tuned using the <a href="https://github.com/JDAI-CV/lapa-dataset" target="_blank">LaPa dataset</a>, which contains labeled facial parts.
-Download the dataset and configure paths within <code>main.py</code> or <code>train.py</code> as needed.
+Download the dataset and configure paths within <code>config.py</code>.
     </p>